exec85/FTB/README.md

 \
 **Playername + Rating:**

 This is used if you want to buy a specific player.
-Inside the EA WebApp copy the player name and paste it into the input field Player Name in the FTB settings.
+Copy the player name from the EA WebApp and paste it into the input field Player Name in the FTB settings to ensure you've written it correctly and 100% accurate as it's in the WebApp.
 The rating must be the general rating of that player which you also find inside the WebApp when you look up the correct name (see screenshot below).

 ![image](https://github.com/exec85/FTB/assets/58392827/c6b40dc7-c3ee-40c5-9294-38dc3be88d13)